bodo-ai/PyDough/documentation/usage.md

 Call pydough.explain_term with this collection and any of the arguments to learn more about them.

-This term is singular with regards to the collection, meaning it can be placed in a CALC of a collection.
+This term is singular with regards to the collection, meaning it can be placed in a CALCULATE of a collection.
 For example, the following is valid:
-  TPCH.nations.WHERE(region.name == 'EUROPE')(AVG(customers.acctbal))
+  TPCH.nations.WHERE(region.name == 'EUROPE').CALCULATE(AVG(customers.acctbal))
 ```
 ## Logging